CVanchieri/CS-ProblemSolvingFrameWork/Why-Learn-C?.md

 Being able to pick up a new language in a short time is skill all devs are expected to have in the field.

-For FSW, a prime candidate _today_ for that is TypeScript.
-But with webassembly coming, the number of web dev languages is ready to explode.
+For web, a prime candidate _today_ for that is TypeScript.
+But with WebAssembly coming, the number of web dev languages is ready to explode.
+And people who have been programming iOS for a while have already seen a new language burst on the scene.

 In terms of the goal of learning to learn new languages, what we want is: